PANEL ATTORNEY QUALIFICATIONS

 who will review the record and prepare an assistance letter

-which will provide the panel attorney with issue spotting
+that provides the panel attorney with issue spotting

 of the opening brief.
 Counsel has an obligation to thoroughly